The FBI wanted to unlock the San Bernardino shooter’s iPhone. It turned to a little-known Australian firm.

 Two months after the attack, Comey testified to Congress that investigators were still unable to unlock the terrorist’s iPhone.
 Seeing the media reports, Dowd realized he might have a way to help.
 Around that time, the FBI contacted him in Sydney.
 He turned to 30-year-old Wang, who specialized in exploits on iOS, the people said.

-Using the flaw Dowd found, Wang, based in Portland, created an exploit that enabled initial access to the phone — a foot in the door.
+Using the flaw Dowd found, Wang, based in Portland, Ore., created an exploit that enabled initial access to the phone — a foot in the door.
 Then he hitched it to another exploit that permitted greater maneuverability, according to the people.
 And then he linked that to a final exploit that another Azimuth researcher had already created for iPhones, giving him full control over the phone’s core processor — the brains of the device.
 From there, he wrote software that rapidly tried all combinations of the passcode, bypassing other features, such as the one that erased data after 10 incorrect tries.

 Wang and Dowd tested the solution on about a dozen iPhone 5Cs, including some bought on eBay, the people said.
 It worked.
 Wang dubbed the exploit chain “Condor.”